Feng Shui, as we know, is the Chinese’s own branch of astrology and cosmology that is very important in Chinese culture, even until today.

 An important thing to consider is that you don’t have to display the coin in plain view.
-If you want, you can have it hidden as it won’t affect its performance’ as a money cure.
-So, for example, you can have the Chinese coin inside your desk drawer.
+If you want, you can have it hidden as it won’t affect its performance as a money cure.
+So, for example, you can have a Chinese coin inside your desk drawer.
 Yet, in such applications, make sure your drawer is clean and organized.

 If you own a business, there are various ways to use the Chinese lucky coins according to the classic Feng Shui rules.
 For instance, you can tie the coin (with a red ribbon) near the cash register, inside your business’s front door, in your drawer together with your financial statement papers, near the phone, or any other place that is important for your business.